Marco I Sanudo: The Fourth Crusade

 In July 1203, the Crusaders took Constantinople and put Alexios IV Angelos on the throne, as promised.
 But, the fire in August brought him down.
 Hostility between the Crusaders and the inhabitants of Constantinople was also growing.
 Fighting between the Crusaders and the troops of Alexios V Doukas broke out.

-Finally, on the 13th of April 1204, the Crusaders, or as they became called "Latins" or "Franks", took again Constantinople and shared the conquered Byzantine Empire.
+Finally, on the 13th of April 1204, the Crusaders, or as they became called "Latins" or "Franks", again took Constantinople and divided the conquered Byzantine Empire.
 The treaty Partitio terrarum imperii Romaniae was probably drafted during the autumn of 1204 by a commission of 24 people (12 Venetians, 12 non-Venetians).
 One fourth went to Baldwin VI Count of Hainaut, elected Latin Emperor, three eights went to Venice, and the remaining three eights to the other Crusaders.
 The Cyclades were not mentioned as such, contrary to the Sporades or the Ionian Islands.
-Only Andros and Tinos were mentioned : the one was given to Venice and the other to the Emperor.
-Historians tried to identify the others cycladic islands in the text but nothing is really convincing.
+Only Andros and Tinos were mentioned: the former was given to Venice and the latter to the Emperor.
+Historians have tried to identify the others Cycladic islands in the text but nothing is really convincing.
 Paul Hetherington suggest two simple explanations for the absence of the Cyclades, even the bigger ones such as Naxos, in the text.
 The treaty was drafted using the Byzantine taxes of 1203 and they were no longer collected on most of the islands.
 Venice might also have done it deliberately as the Republic was the only one with a real geographic knowledge of the Aegean.
 Thus, the Republic kept aside essential stopping points on its trade routes.

-In the conquered Constantinople, Marco Sanudo became judge at the consular court (giudice del commun) and then took part to the negotiations between the Republic of Venice and Boniface I, Marquess of Montferrat that ended with the purchase of Crete, given to Boniface, by Venice.
+In conquered Constantinople, Marco Sanudo became judge at the consular court (giudice del commun) and then took part to the negotiations between the Republic of Venice and Boniface I, Marquess of Montferrat that ended with the purchase of Crete, given to Boniface, by Venice.
 Boniface de Montferrat was to close to the Genoans for the Venetians.
 Thus, he was not elected Latin Emperor and was given, as compensation, the Kingdom of Thessalonica and Crete.
 But Macedonia had not been conquered, when the Latin imperial army began the conquest, Boniface rebelled, considering the Emperor was trying to take his share from him.
 So, he besieged Adrianople.
-Enrico Dandolo sent a mission to reason Boniface.
+Enrico Dandolo sent a mission to reason with Boniface.
 The head of the ambassadors was Geoffroi de Villehardouin and Marco Sanudo was among them.
 The main objective of the mission was to avoid that Boniface sold Crete to the Republic of Genoa, as he had announced.
 On the 12th of August 1204, the Treaty of Adrianople between Boniface and Venice was signed.
 The Republic got the island of Crete and guaranteed to Boniface the possession of the Kingdom of Thessalonica.
 Some medieval chronicles -after the one by Enrico Dandolo (1360–1362)- say that this Treaty of Adrianople explicitly gave Marco Sanudo lands on Crete.
 But the original text, preserved, says no such thing.